semrush/intergalactic/website/docs/components/pagination/pagination-a11y.md

 | `Tab`         | Moves focus to the next focusable element.     |
 | `Shift + Tab` | Moves focus to the previous focusable element. |

-See detailed information about the keyboard support for the buttons, links, inputs, etc., in the [Keyboard navigation guide](/core-principles/a11y/a11y-keyboard/).
+See detailed information about the keyboard support for the buttons, links, inputs, etc., in the [Keyboard control guide](/core-principles/a11y/a11y-keyboard/).

 @## Roles & attributes